Digital Adoption on Mac

 WalkMe quotes start where your entire software budget used to end.
 Pendo wants you inside one product surface.
 Meanwhile your team lives across a dozen Mac apps and nobody owns "digital adoption" as a job title.

-Enterprise digital adoption platforms were built for single SaaS products with dedicated implementation teams.
-If you're a 30-person company rolling out new tools every quarter, that procurement cycle doesn't fit.
+Enterprise digital adoption platforms were built for single SaaS products with dedicated implementation teams and admin consoles.
+If you're a 30-person company rolling out new tools every quarter, that procurement cycle doesn't fit, see AI assistant for small business for how teams without IT handle this.

 What actually works